Critical and Visual Studies, BA

 The Liberal Arts and Sciences Context at Pratt: Strong Foundations, Multidisciplinary Programs

-CritViz features a carefully designed foundational curriculum scaffolded over four years with plenty of freedom to individualize the student’s interests.
-The CritViz curriculum is grounded in both classic and innovative texts of critical theory, visual studies, philosophy, social science, and the humanities.
-Students can choose from a diverse offering of minor electives within the fields of psychology, cultural studies, philosophy, sustainability, history, gender/sexuality, and social justice/social practice in the department.
-Students can also choose concentrations from within the School of Liberal Arts and Sciences and across the Institute in architecture, art history, art and design, and planning.
-The fundamental goal of the faculty in Critical and Visual Studies is to provide students with a challenging and rigorous multidisciplinary education that helps them become critical, articulate, widely read, intellectually flexible, and culturally savvy.
-We take pride in ensuring our students learn how to write well, know how to conduct research and field work methodically, and are able to express ideas comprehensively.
-These skills are acquired through a culminating capstone project in the form of a written thesis or an extended creative project at the end of their final year.
+The curriculum is grounded in both classic and innovative texts of critical theory, visual studies, philosophy, social science, and history.
+Students choose from a diverse offering of electives and the department’s formal Minors in Psychology, Cultural Studies, Philosophy, Sustainability, Gender/Sexuality, and Social Justice/Social Practice.
+Students may also choose electives and concentrations from within the School of Liberal Arts and Sciences and across the Institute.
+The fundamental goal of the faculty in Critical and Visual Studies is to provide students with a challenging and rigorous liberal education that helps them become critical, articulate, well read, intellectually flexible, and culturally literate – students who write well, know empirical methods of research and field work, and are able to express their views.
+In the Senior year, this work culminates in either a written capstone thesis or project.

 The Critical and Visual Studies program will offer students:

-- a critical understanding of culture grounded in philosophy, history, the social sciences, and humanities;
+- a critical understanding of culture grounded in philosophy, history, and the social sciences;

-- training in social theory, applied artistic and social practice approaches, analytical research methods, and various techniques of communication;
+- training in social theory, analytical/empirical research methods, and modes of communicating results;

-- the ability to develop and critically integrate written, oral, visual, and spatial expression;
+- the ability to critically interpret and integrate written, oral, and cultural expressions and objects;

-- a faculty whose work and teaching is on the cutting edge of scholarship and cultural criticism.
+- the opportunity to pursue in-depth studies and make links between academic work and the wider world with a faculty whose work and teaching is on the cutting edge of scholarship and cultural criticism.

-Similarly committed to a wide range of intellectual disciplines and creative practices, CritViz faculty are dedicated to teaching from the new approaches to the liberal arts and sciences that emphasize education—not simply “schooling” or training—as a process of “learning to learn.”
-We therefore aim to provide our graduates with a foundation for independent lifelong learning, preparing them to thrive in a future economy where they will need critical and analytical skills to move seamlessly among changing economic sectors and evolving career paths in arts, design, museums, cinema, and journalism.
+Uniquely well versed in a wide range of intellectual disciplines and creative approaches, our faculty are approach a liberal arts education as “learning to learn” rather than “schooling” or training.
+We provide our students graduate with a foundation for independent lifelong learning, preparing them to thrive in a future economy where they will need critical and analytical skills to move seamlessly amid changing economic circumstances and evolving career paths in the public and private sectors.

-Our students and faculty participate in the dynamic array of cultural events and institutions offered by New York City.
-Students immerse themselves in the intellectual life of the city, both outside of the Institute and by participating in a rich array of on-campus events including:
+The dynamic array of cultural events and institutions offered by New York City provide students and faculty the opportunity to immerse themselves in the intellectual life of the city, both outside of the Institute and by participating in a rich array of on-campus events including:

-- Senior Thesis Presentations, which are public presentations by seniors of their yearlong written and creative work, allowing students the opportunity to present their work to the broader Pratt community.
+- Senior Thesis Presentations which are public presentations by seniors allowing them the opportunity to present their work to their peers and to show the course of their own intellectual development to the broader Pratt community.

 The First Year: Foundation

-The first year of the program provides students with a foundation in critical theory, visual thinking, philosophy, literary approaches, the ethics of research methodologies and social sciences.
-The centerpiece is a first-year seminar in which students become acquainted with the range of subjects, methods, and theories from which, later in their careers at Pratt, they will be able to assemble their own specialized paths of study.
+The first year of the program provides students with a foundation in critical theory, visual studies, philosophy, literary approaches, research methodologies, and social sciences.
+The centerpiece is the first-year seminar in which students become acquainted with the range of subjects, methods, and theories from which, later in their careers at Pratt, they will be able to assemble their own specialized paths of study.

 The Second Year: Free Electives, Symposium, and Moderation

 The second year of the program is rich in elective offerings that permit students to explore and expand the interests they discovered in their first year of study.
 The second year is anchored by the two-course sequence of Symposium and Moderation.
-In Symposium, accomplished scholars in the liberal arts, some from the Institute and some from outside, lecture and lead a seminar in which students gain exposure to the standards of professional intellectual work.
-In Moderation, students are guided by a faculty committee to reflect on their studies during semesters one through three.
+In Symposium, department faculty lecture and lead a seminar in which students gain further exposure to models of intellectual work.
+In Moderation, students reflect on their studies during semesters one through three.
 Moderation enables students to take stock of their initial experiences in the program, examine their goals and interests, evaluate their performance, establish their commitment to a course of study, and chart their final two years of college.

 The Third Year: Guided Electives and the Pursuit of a Focus of Study

-In the fourth year, students round out their education by taking all-Institute electives in which they explore topics and problems outside of their core areas of study.
-At the same time, students complete their individual concentrations with the capstone courses Senior Thesis 1 and Senior Thesis 11, in which they are guided through the process of developing, researching, and writing a graduate school-level essay supplemented by original creative work.
-The senior thesis, which is the end product of this experience, hones students’ abilities to express themselves, argue their ideas, and make fresh sense of the broader social and cultural worlds they research.
-This is a unique opportunity for direct study and for pursuing original visual and qualitative research.
+In the fourth year, students take all-Institute electives and complete their studies with the capstone courses Senior Thesis I and Senior Thesis II, in which they work with faculty in developing, researching, and writing their thesis or project.
+The senior thesis hones students’ abilities to express themselves, argue their ideas, and make fresh sense of the broader social and cultural worlds they research.

 Critical and Visual Studies Coordinator